deepak5282786/deepak5282786/README.md

 ## 🧠 About Me

-I’m a **Frontend Engineer** with 3.6+ years of experience crafting **secure, scalable, and user-focused applications** using the modern JavaScript ecosystem.
+I’m a **Full Stack Engineer** with 3.5+ years of experience crafting **secure, scalable, and user-focused applications** using the modern JavaScript ecosystem.

 💡 I thrive at the intersection of:
 - 🔐 Secure authentication systems (OAuth, MFA, WebAuthn, biometrics)